Nina Paley: Views on gender

 Paley describes herself as gender critical and writes often about the topic on her blog and social media.
 A showing of Seder-Masochism in 2019 was protested by trans rights activists in Champaign, Illinois due to her online comments.
-She was a signatory to an open letter published by The Sunday Times defending J. K. Rowling against criticism for alleged transphobia.
+She was a signatory to an open letter published by The Sunday Times defending J. K. Rowling against criticism for transphobia.
 In an interview with Feminist Current, she stated that when referencing transgender people, she does not necessarily use the pronouns that the person uses.
 She said, "If a man uses 'she' pronouns...
 I'm adamant that he is free to identify as he wants.
 But we're also all free to identify things how we perceive them."

-Paley is a frequent contributor to a gender critical podcast, "Heterodorx".
+Paley is a cohost of the gender critical podcast, Heterodorx.

 Personal life

 Though of Jewish ancestry, Paley is an atheist as was her father.